jkirkwin/OO-Design-Class-Project-Revisited/Style.md

 From Hub view can click into devices to see important stats about them and allow for toggling/editing states.

+### LogIn
+Upon Startup User is presented with LogIn screen.
+LogIn prompts for Username/Password and has a 'make new Account' option.
+If Admin User is created prompt for Admin Credentials.
+Default Admin is Shipped with Application.

+### BasicHub
+Employs HubBuilder.

+After logging in the User is presented with a list of all devices they have access to.

+### DeviceView
+When a Device is selected from HubView it brings up a DeviceView that has:
+* 'Back' - returns to Hub View
+* 'ON/OFF' - changes Status of device
+* 'Toggle Action' - simple action specific to device
+* 'Extra Actions' - device specific action that requires input

+DeviceView also has a State Screen for displaying all pertinent data for specific device.

+### AdminHub
+Employs HubBuilder.

+Admin Users are also presented with a dashboard in addition to the BasicHub.
+Dashboard allows User to:
+* 'Add Device' - goes to DeviceAdder
+* 'Edit User Visibility' - Goes to UserEditor
+* '-Kill-/Murder' - Goes to KillScreen

+### DeviceAdder
+After selecting 'Add Device' from AdminHub, User is presented with a list of DeviceTypes known to the System, and a set of fields for constructing said devices.
+Error checks any user input and has a back button to return to AdminHub.

+### UserEditor
+Employs HubBuilder.

+After selecting 'Edit User Visibility' from AdminHub, User is presented with a list of UsersAccounts.
+Upon selecting a UserAccount User is Presented with a list of Devices with 'Whitelist' and 'Blacklist' options.
+UserAccounts store a blacklist of devices not to load for them.

+### KillScreen
+Employs HubBuilder
+After selecting '-Kill-/Murder' from AdminHub, User is presented with a list of UsersAccounts or Devices based on which option was selected.
+Anything selected will prompt for comfirmation, then destroy the device.

 # Questions